 Let us start with a simple one.
-Go to the Sources menu and select Cylinder.
+Go to the Sources menu, open the Geometric Shapes submenu, and select Cylinder.
 Once you select the Cylinder item you will notice that an item named Cylinder1 is added to and selected in the pipeline browser.
 You will also notice that the properties panel is filled with the properties for the cylinder source.
-Click the Apply button Apply to accept the default parameters.
+Click the Apply button of Apply to accept the default parameters.